DiegoLibonati/FlagsGame/README.md

 ## Getting Started

-### For REACT JS

-1. Clone the repository
+1. Clone the repository with `git clone "repository link"`
-2. Join to the correct path of the clone
+2. Go to the folder where you cloned your repository
-3. Install node_modules with npm install
-4. Use npm start to run the app page

-### For Flask

-1. Join to the correct path of the clone
-2. Run the server with python app.py

-### For MongoDB

-1. Start one window of CMD and run the command `mongod`
-2. Start another one window of CMD and run the command `mongo`
+3. Run `docker-compose build --no-cache` in the terminal
+4. Once built, you must execute the command: `docker-compose up`
+5. You have to be standing in the folder containing the: `docker-compose.yml`

 ## Description